Flying Hero

-Flying Hero: Bugyuru no Daibouken (フライングヒーロー ぶぎゅる〜の大冒険) (Flying Hero: Bugyuru's Great Adventure) is a vertically scrolling shooter developed by Sting Entertainment and published by SOFEL.
+is a vertically scrolling shooter developed by Sting Entertainment and published by SOFEL.
 It was released in Japan on December 18, 1992 for the Super Famicom.
 The game was not released in other countries.

 Gameplay and premise

-Flying Hero is a vertical scrolling shooting game.
+Flying Hero is a vertical-scrolling shooting game.
 The player controls a small ball creature with wings and wears tennis shoes named Bugle.
-The game takes place in Fantasy Land.
+The game takes place in the Fantasy Land.
 The demon king and his witch have teamed up to kidnap the hero's girlfriend.
 The screen scrolls automatically, but you can adjust the speed to three levels.
 The game features scaling and rotational effects of sprites.
 Mode 7 effects are often used on bosses.

 Icons can be found throughout stages which arm the player with weapons including snowballs and lightning bolts.

-Enemies in the game include flying monkeys, pirate cows, specters.
+Enemies in the game include flying monkeys, pirate cows, and specters.
 End and mid-stage bosses include a spinning man made of rock, a jack in the box clown, and a crow pirate leader.
 One end stage boss is a giant fireball that rises out of water.

 The game allows only three continues.